The Complete Guide to Live Streaming (Update)

 Live video streaming starts with compressing a massive video file for delivery.
 Content distributors use an encoder to digitally convert the raw video with a codec.
 These two-part compression tools shrink gigabytes of data into megabytes.
 The encoder itself might be built into the camera, but it can also be a rack-mountable appliance like ClearCaster, a computer software like OBS Studio, or a mobile app.

 Once the video stream is compressed, the encoder packages it for delivery across the internet.
 This involves putting the components of the stream into a file format.
 These container formats travel according to a protocol, or standardized delivery method.
 Common protocols include RTMP, HLS, and MPEG-DASH.

 The packaged stream is then transported to a media server located either on premises or in the cloud.
 This is where the magic happens.
-As the media server ingests the stream, it can transcode the data into a more common codec, transize the video into a lower resolution, transrate the file into a lower bitrate, or transmux it into a more scalable format.
+As the media server ingests the stream, it can transcode the data into a more common codec, transize the video into a lower resolution, transrate the file into a different bitrate, or transmux it into a more scalable format.